Robotics/3D Printing

 SME Managers need to consider a range of strategic factors to integrate next-generation robots into their overall strategy.
 They need to re-think workflows – introducing autonomous units that can think and interact with a wider ecosystem requires a re-evaluation of workplace structure.
 They need to consider social factors – the introduction of robots requires an understanding of social context and how these they interact and communicate.

-The specific aim of the Project (September 2019 - August 2021) will be to develop a series of training and support tools for SME Managers to enable them to assess the value of robots to their business development and sustainability and then effectively introduce them.
+Working with Partners we have developed a series of training and support tools for SME Managers to enable them to assess the value of robots to their business development and sustainability and then effectively introduce them.
 These tools will include a best practice guide, self-assessment tools and an information exchange platform.

 Since its beginning, the 3D printing industry has experienced significant growth, evident in Wohlers Associates’ yearly reports (Wohlers Report 2019 ISBN 978-0-9913332-5-7).
 Behind this growth is a talented workforce.
 But, as with most disruptive technologies, the sector growth happens much quicker than the pace of learning, leading to a talented workforce.
 This lag has created what is commonly known as the 'Additive Manufacturing (AM) Skills Gap'; the notion that there are simply not enough talented people to fill jobs and thus meet the needs and demand from the AM employers.